shephipster/Pydrus-Tagger/README.md

   Kira bot serves as a proof-of-concept for using the various different APIs in other programs.
   It can currently:
   Track of what tags users request to be pinged for and will do so if an image posted to the server is found to have those tags.
-  It can also roll random images from Gelbooru (and Danbooru but that's disabled by default due to API limits) that have specific tags, skipping ones that have tags blacklisted by the server.
+  It can also roll random images from Gelbooru (and Danbooru but that's disabled by default due to API limits) that have specific tags, skipping ones that have tags blacklisted by the server or the channel you are rolling images in.
+(Added the blacklist after some poor saps tried to get girls in the cowgirl position and ended up with horse genetalia in their server.
+Default blacklist includes explicit [loli, shota, and cub] images)
   Roll random elements from a list (A user may ask it to pick three random days of the week for example using "+random [Mon,Tue,Wed,Thur,Fri]")